-Are you interested in Spanish or Portuguese Citizenship?
-Since 2015, the Spanish and Portuguese governments have allowed for descendent of Sephardic Jews from the Iberian peninsula to reclaim their ancestral roots through formal citizenship.
-The Sephardic Brotherhood has been certified by the Spanish and Portuguese Foreign Ministries to help advise and provide supportive documentation for a person's application for citizenship based on their Sephardic heritage.
+Are you interested in obtaining Portuguese Citizenship based on your Sephardic Heritage?
+Sephardic Brotherhood can help!
+The Portuguese government have allowed for descendent of Sephardic Jews from the Iberian peninsula to reclaim their ancestral roots through formal citizenship.
+We are able to help provide supportive documentation for a person's application for citizenship based on their Sephardic heritage.

 Ladino Quote of the Week

 Community of the Month

 אה לה איסקולה קון באב׳אס אל פ׳יירירו קון בארב׳אס

 A la eskola kon bavas, al fierrero kon barvas.

 To school with drools and to the blacksmith with a beard.

 Every week we highlight a Ladino Quote, a line of poetry, advice, or a common saying used in our Sephardic culture.
 The sayings are written in Ladino with Hebrew characters, Ladino with Latin characters, and in English.
 We hope this helps you learn more about the language and culture of our people.